lorengreenfield/halfcab/README.md

 - `injectHTML` - injects html from a string, much like a triple mustache or React's dangerouslySetInnerHTML
 - `injectMarkdown` - the same as `injectHTML` but first converts markdown into HTML, making sure HTML entities are not double encoded.

-Under the hood, halfcab uses bel + mdc-nanomorph, which turns tagged template literals into dom elements.
+Under the hood, halfcab uses bel + nanomorph, which turns tagged template literals into dom elements.

 Here's an example of a simple component:
 ```js